Skip to content

 No.

 Social Services sometimes make allegations of deprivation of assets which are unreasonable or inaccurate in the individual circumstances.
-It is quite common for Social Services to make an assumption about deprivation without considering the factors that are set out in law and guidance such as:
+It is quite common for Social Services to assume about deprivation of assets without considering the factors that are set out in law and guidance such as:

 • The length of time since the gift was made